mohdrashid/quorum_1node/README.md

 Currently, raft is the only consensus mechanism supported in this docker version.
 Istanbul consensus will be added shortly.

 ## 1. Clone the repository
-Clone the repository by typing `git clone https://github.com/mohdrashid/quorum_1node.git` in the terminal.
+Clone the repository by typing `git clone https://github.com/mohdrashid/docker_quorum.git` in the terminal.
-After that go the downloaded repository by typing `cd quorum_1node`
+After that go the downloaded repository by typing `cd docker_quorum`

 ## 2. Edit the variables
 If required you can edit the ports or other informations by changing the corresponding value in environment.env file